↑

 I go as far as saying these are sweet and salty TREATS.

 How about a cracker?
-No. Crackers are salty cookies!
+No, crackers are salty cookies.

-EAT REAL FOOD SNACKS! (ok, rant over)
+EAT REAL FOOD SNACKS!

 make healthy snacks for people on-the-go

-The right food.
+• The right food.

-The right size.
+• The right size.

-And, the right recipe.
+• The right recipe.

 The trick is getting the right food in the right amount to keep you from feeling hungry without a lot of calories.